furkanOral-git/CQRService/docs/doc.md

 ## 5. Responses

----
 <br/>

 ## **1. Service Registration**
+---
 This library use its own dependency injection module for minimal dependency to other projects.
-All handlers'll get their dependencies from  **ContainerDistributionController** class.
+All handlers will get their dependencies from  **ContainerDistributionController** class.
 This class inherited from **IDistributionController**.
 Service registration operations are manage by **DiServiceCollection** class that implements **IDiServiceCollection**.

 <br>